mhacarthur/clima-anom/README.md

 ------------

-clima\_anom works on Python 3 on Linux, Windows or OSX. before clone the package inside and install
+clima\_anom works on Python 3 on Linux, Windows or OSX. first clone the package then

     cd Climatology

+and intall

     pip install .